Chris Tarrant: Personal life

 Tarrant had two children from his marriage to Sheila Roberton.
 The couple married in Southend-on-Sea in 1976 and divorced in 1982.
 Tarrant met his second wife, Ingrid Dupre-Walsh, when they both worked for TV-am.
 The couple married in 1991 and divorced in 2007.
 After a series of tabloid stories, on 18 September 2006 the couple announced that they were separating.
 The couple previously lived with their two children, including Toby, in Esher, plus two children from Ingrid's previous marriage.
 In a statement in September 2006, Tarrant said: "I am deeply sorry for the hurt I have caused to my loyal wife and wonderful children, all of whom I adore.
 I have only myself to blame for the breakdown of my marriage."
 Since 2008, Tarrant has been in a long-term relationship with legal assistant Jane Bird.

 In June 2000, Tarrant's River Thames launch boat the Ben Gunn was vandalised and burnt at its mooring in East Molesey.
 Tarrant later said he was "absolutely disgusted" by the arson attack, stating that it had potentially put his family in danger because they regularly slept in the boat.

 Tarrant's father died in 2005 and his mother died in 2012.
 Whilst Tarrant was preparing for his mother's funeral, he discovered his father's war diary in an open desk.
 Tarrant stated, "For the first time, I had his own record of his wartime experiences."

 On 12 March 2014, it was reported that Tarrant had suffered a mini stroke whilst on board a return flight from Bangkok to London Heathrow on 1 March 2014, returning from overseas shooting for Chris Tarrant: Extreme Railways.
 Upon landing, he was rushed to Charing Cross Hospital where doctors undertook emergency surgery to remove a blood clot from his right leg.

 Tarrant is a fan of rock group Status Quo, and in 1991 followed them on their Rock 'til You Drop tour, which covered four concerts in one day (Sheffield, Glasgow, Birmingham and London) in aid of Nordorff-Robbins.
 In 2013, he attended the premiere of the band's feature film Bula Quo! in London.

-He is also a supporter of Reading F.C.
+Tarrant is a supporter of Reading F.C.